 El Raval Neighbourhood Controversial area in Barcelona, probably more suitable for seasoned travellers.
 Raval is an interesting and exciting area in Barcelona however it also has its darker and seedy side that you ought to be aware of.
 It is certainly not the safest or the cleanest area in Barcelona but it does have a special personality and character all of its own that makes this area a compelling visit.

 Gothic Quarter - Barri Gòtic Quarter - The "old city" in the heart of Barcelona and the "original" Barcelona where the city all started.
 This area is characterized by winding cobbled ancient streets, wonderfully picturesque architecture, top quality restaurants and cafes full of atmosphere.

 Gràcia Barrio - Gràcia was an independent town until the late 19th century and even now the community is small and tight.
-However despite the trendy nature of Gràcia it is also a very traditional barrio with a large elderly population which makes for an amusing and odd mix - and very entertaining people-watching!
+However despite the trendy nature of Gràcia it is also a traditional barrio with a large elderly population which makes for an amusing and odd mix.

 Les Corts District - Les Corts is an important financial business district in Barcelona and therefore has many good hotels and restaurants but not so much in the way of tourist attractions.
 Also, on Diagonal there is a large shopping complex called L'Illa.
-In L'Illa there are several very good restaurants, a huge supermarket, a small exhibition centre and of course lots of clothes shops.
+In L'Illa there are several good restaurants, a huge supermarket, a small exhibition centre and of course lots of clothes shops.

 Montjuïc - Picturesque Montjuïc characterized by the fabulous views of the city when you get to the top of the mountain (more a steep hill really) Tourist attractions include the Magic Fountain of Montjuïc, MNAC museum, and Poble Espanyol.
 Barcelona Olympic stadium is only a short walk away.

 Opening Times: Time may change due to season, we advice you to check the time on their site.